JoelS3bastian/apsaram3/README.md

 # Token Apsara

-i have created an ERC20 token withetherium blockchain,with the name apsara and the 3 function
+I have created an ERC20 token with Ethereum blockchain,with the name apsara and the 3 function
 ## Description

-the ERC20 token named apsara has also been given a symbol called'APS' Functions are: mint tokens burn tokens transfer tokens
+The ERC20 token is named Apsara and given the sybmol as 'APS' Functions used in this program are: function mint function burn function burn

 ## Getting Started